shaorray/TU_filter/README.md

   - gff3 files of TU intervals (in a zipped folder)
       - with columns: expression, gene id, transript id, exon overlap, gene type, relative location to gene.

-Non-coding TUs will named according to their relative location to the neighbored genes.
+Non-coding TUs will be named according to their relative locations to the neighbored genes.

 <img src="fig/example.png" width="100%">